 Pour Over (17:1 water to chicory ratio)

-When I used my Beehouse and prepared the chicory via manual drip, the result was a much less appalling cup.
+When I used my Bee House dripper and prepared the chicory via manual pour-over, the result was a much less appalling cup.
 It was one dimensional, thick and peppery with muted bitterness.
 The thing that struck me the most was it’s complete lack of sweetness and balance.
 In contrast, even a very mediocre cup of coffee would seem complex, nuanced and a prized beverage.

 Cafe Du Monde